Things to Do in Xiamen

 Travel Tips

 Cultural Respect: Remove shoes when entering temples and homes.
-Avoid pointing with single fingers; use open palms instead.
-Don't stick chopsticks upright in rice bowls.
-Photography inside temples requires permission; always ask first and respect 'no photos' signs.
+Avoid pointing with single finger - use open hand instead.
+Don't touch people's heads or shoulders.
+Speak softly in temples and museums, and dress modestly when visiting religious sites.

 When to Visit